 PMCF systems under the MDR should be designed to produce Real World Evidence (RWE) on device performance in normal use.
 RWE is well-suited to meeting the requirements of MDR PMCF because it:

-- Captures data from a study population that represents the entire population normally exposed to the device
+- Captures data from a study / survey population that represents the entire population normally exposed to the device

 - Is non-comparative, focusing only on the safety and performance of the subject device rather than making comparisons between different devices

 - Does not involve experimental exposure; rather, it studies the use of a device that is already CE-marked and seeks to confirm or refute that it meets the necessary safety and performance requirements.

 - Recruits an unlimited number of patients over time and runs indefinitely

 - Is conducted at all types of clinical site and does not select for centres of excellence of other sites that may be unrepresentative or positively biased towards better results

 Several categories of PMCF systems are capable of generating RWE of the required standard, with a PMCF study being the most versatile and powerful design.
 For lower-risk or consumer devices, a PMCF survey can be an effective and low-cost strategy.

 Well-designed Clinical Evidence Generation systems are heavily influenced by the findings of Risk Management, incorporating a design that ensures the ongoing collection of data to demonstrate benefit-risk acceptability throughout a device’s presence on the market.

 Uniting manufacturers, clinical sites & study investigators in the pursuit of medical device safety.